joshzola21/f1-strategy-analysis-2025/f1-strategy-analysis-2025/README.md

 For each round, published on LinkedIn the Thursday before Free Practice 1:

-1. **Ingest data.** Load the previous three editions of the same circuit via FastF1 — kept within a single regulation cycle so the cars are comparable.
+1. **Collect data.** Load the previous three editions of the same circuit via FastF1 — kept within a single regulation cycle so the cars are comparable.
 2. **Clean.** Restrict to accurate green-flag laps, drop in/out laps, and apply a 107%-of-fastest filter per compound to remove traffic-affected and mistake laps.
 3. **Fuel-correct.** Subtract a fuel-load term (≈0.03 s/kg, 110 kg start load) so degradation isn't confounded by the car getting lighter.
 4. **Model degradation.** Estimate per-compound wear, first as concept curves (linear and exponential) and later by regressing fuel-corrected lap times against tyre age (with R² reported as a fit check).
 5. **Build free-air strategies.** Construct candidate stint plans under that race's specific dry-tyre rules, and find the optimal one-stop and two-stop in clean air.
-6. **Simulate reality.** Run the one-stop and two-stop through a Monte Carlo simulator using circuit-specific estimates for overtaking delta, per-lap overtaking probability, SC/VSC probability and duration, pit loss under green vs. safety-car conditions, and time lost to lapped cars.
+6. **Simulate real race.** Run the one-stop and two-stop through a Monte Carlo simulator using circuit-specific estimates for overtaking delta, per-lap overtaking probability, SC/VSC probability and duration, pit loss under green vs. safety-car conditions, and time lost to lapped cars.
-7. **Pick the real optimum.** The free-air winner often isn't the real-world winner.
-(Singapore was a clean example: two-stop is faster in free air, but track position makes the one-stop the stronger race plan.)
+7. **Choose the optimum strategy.** The optimal free-air strategy often lose out to the importance of track position at specific circuits.
+For example, at Singapore: two-stop is faster in free air, but track position makes the one-stop the stronger race plan.

 ## The post-race workflow

-After the race I compared the simulator's predicted race time against the **observed** result and looked at where the model was right, where it was off, and why — which is what drove the changes between early and late rounds.
+After the race I compared the simulator's predicted race time against the **observed** result and looked at where the model was right or wrong, and why.

 ---

 ## How the project evolved

-The two races in this repo bracket a real methodological shift, and I've kept the rough early version on purpose.

-- **Early (Australia):** tyre degradation came from *assumed* coefficients — hand-tuned linear and exponential curves.
+- **Early (e.g., Australia):** tyre degradation came from *assumed* coefficients — hand-tuned linear and exponential curves.
 The notebooks say so in the comments.
 The strategy comparison was a straight free-air lap-time sum.
 - **Mid-season (`tyre_deg.ipynb`):** I replaced those guesses with degradation rates *regressed from real lap data*, with outlier filtering and an R² sanity check.
 This is the single biggest jump in the project.
-- **Late (Abu Dhabi):** on top of data-driven pace, I added a 10,000-iteration Monte Carlo layer — Poisson-based safety-car/VSC modelling, an overtaking model (DRS range, dirty-air loss, per-lap pass probability), traffic loss on pit rejoin, and a direct comparison of predicted vs. observed race time.
+- **Late (e.g., Abu Dhabi):** on top of data-driven pace, I added a 10,000-iteration Monte Carlo layer — Poisson-based safety-car/VSC modelling, an overtaking model (DRS range, dirty-air loss, per-lap pass probability), traffic loss on pit rejoin, and a direct comparison of predicted vs. observed race time.

-So the arc is: *assumed parameters → measured parameters → probabilistic race simulation.* The early code is left intact because the improvement is the most honest thing the repository can show.
+The project arc: *assumed parameters → measured parameters → probabilistic race simulation.* The early code is left to show the improvement made from the start of this project.

 ---